hoxo-m/githubinstall/README.md

 It means that when you want to install a package on GitHub you must remember its repository name correctly.

 The trouble is that the usernames of GitHub are often hard to remember.
-Developers consider the package names so that users can understand the functionalities intuitively.
+Developers consider their package names so that users can understand their functionalities intuitively.
 However, they often decide username incautiously.
 For instance, **ggfortify** is a great package on GitHub, but who created it?
-What is the username?
+What is its username?
 The answer is *sinhrks* [[4]](https://github.com/sinhrks/ggfortify).
 It seems to be difficult to remember it.

-The **githubinstall** package provides a way to install packages on GitHub by only the package names just like `install.packages()`.
+The **githubinstall** package provides a way to install packages on GitHub by only their package names just like `install.packages()`.

 ```r